Beginner's Questions

 Yes, that sounds sensible to me – I think it encourages transparency, and gives site users the chance to understand everything that is being presented.

-Sorry to keep bombarding you with beginner questions, but my site’s privacy policy has now been reviewed (thanks, @justin! ), and received a bad point: “This service uses third-party cookies for statistics.”
-(Point 9730 (ToS;DR Phoenix))
+Sorry to keep bombarding you with beginner questions, but my site’s privacy policy has now been reviewed (thanks, @justin! :raising_hands:), and received a bad point: “This service uses third-party cookies for statistics.”
+(Terms of Service; Didn't Read - Phoenix)

 I’m not contesting that, because as the privacy policy says “our CDN is Cloudflare, and they may include cookies with our pages to provide a better service”.
 However, does this mean then that no site using Cloudflare, Akamai or a similar content delivery network can receive an A grade?